Annie

 Inspiration

-Charnin campaigned the idea to colleagues Charles Strouse, a two-time Tony-winning composer, and Thomas Meehan, a short story writer for The New Yorker magazine, and they soon jumped onto the project.
-Though the show was only written in fourteen months, it took nearly four years to get on Broadway due to lack of interest from producers.
+Charnin campaigned the idea to colleagues, Charles Strouse, a two-time Tony-winning composer, and Thomas Meehan, a short story writer for The New Yorker magazine, and they soon jumped into the project.
+Although the show was only written in fourteen months, it took nearly four years to get on Broadway due to a lack of interest from producers.

 Productions

-Annie had its world premiere on August 10, 1976 at the Goodspeed Opera House in East Haddam, Connecticut.
-Kristen Vigard was the first actress to play the title role.
-However, the producers soon decided that Vigard's genuinely sweet interpretation was not tough enough for the street-smart orphan.
+Annie had its world premiere on August 10, 1976, at the Goodspeed Opera House in East Haddam, Connecticut.
+Kristen Vigard was the first actress to play the title role, but the producers soon decided that Vigard's genuinely sweet interpretation was not tough enough for the street-smart orphan.
 After a week of performances, Vigard was replaced by Andrea McArdle.

 The original West End production of Annie premiered at the Victoria Palace Theatre on May 3, 1978.
 The show closed on November 28, 1981, after 1,485 performances.
-A 20th Anniversary Broadway revival played the Al Hirschfeld Theatre in 1997; a highly publicized contest to find a new Annie was sponsored by the department store Macy's.
-The revival closed on October 19, 1997 after 14 previews and 239 performances.
+A twentieth anniversary Broadway revival played the Al Hirschfeld Theatre in 1997; a highly publicized contest to find a new Annie was sponsored by the department store, Macy's.
+The revival closed on October 19, 1997, after 14 previews and 239 performances.

-The most recent Broadway revival, which originally featured Lilla Crawford as Annie, began previews on October 3, 2012.
-As of July 2013, the production was performed over 300 times.
+The most recent Broadway revival, which originally featured Lilla Crawford as Annie, began previews on October 3, 2012, and, as of July 2013, had been performed over 300 times.

 Cultural Influence